People are not starving, they are being starved

 CBM has joined over 260 humanitarian agencies around the world to warn that rising hunger levels are going to lead to famines unless urgent action is taken.
 CBM knows from experience that people with disabilities are the most vulnerable during crisis.

-The letter, which addresses world leaders as the “main duty-bearers”, calls for the immediate injection of $5.5bn for food assistance to reach more than 34 million people around the globe who are a step away from famine.
-This assistance must begin immediately and reach as directly as possible the people most in need, now, so they can take action to feed themselves today and in the future.
+The letter, which addresses world leaders as the “main duty-bearers”, calls for the immediate injection of $5.5 billion for food assistance to reach more than 34 million people around the globe who are a step away from famine.
+This assistance must begin immediately and reach the people most in need as directly as possible, now, so they can take action to feed themselves today and in the future.
 All countries should contribute their full and fair share, without diverting resources from meeting other pressing humanitarian needs.

 The letter, published in The Guardian this week, goes on to say, “every day, we see that it is women and girls who suffer the most.